onsclom/platformer/client/ideas.md

   - fix sounds to only play while only happening on screen
   - add sound to interval blocks switching
   - update game with a good color palette? check lospec prob
+    - maybe support multiple palettes
+  - mobile controls!
+    - virtual joystick on left
+    - jump on right

-- performance
+  - fix performance
-  - use chrome performance measurer to find bottlenecks
+    - use chrome performance tools
+  - support controller

+- editor (lower priority)
+  - select rect of tiles and move it
+  - copy it maybe too?

+---

+- different sound for tramps